Pelvic and Maternal Health Physiotherapy

 Outpatients West

-The pelvic and maternal health physiotherapy team aims to provide physiotherapy support to women through their experience of pregnancy, childbirth, and the early post-natal period.
+The pelvic and maternal health physiotherapy team aims to provide physiotherapy support during pregnancy, childbirth, and the post-natal period.

 physio obstetric

-These videos provide advice and exercises for women with low back pain or pelvic girdle during pregnancy.
-They should enable you to manage this yourself, and make you more comfortable.
+You may find these videos helpful if you have low back pain or pelvic girdle pain during pregnancy.
+They should help you to manage this yourself, and make you more comfortable.
 If you have been advised not to exercise by a health care professional, please seek advice before starting these.

 Advice on posture, daily activities and pelvic floor muscle exercises